ds-102/fa24/syllabus.md

 ### DSP Accommodations

 If you are registered with the Disabled Students’ Program (DSP) you can expect to receive an email from us during the first week of classes confirming your accommodations.
 Otherwise, email [data102@berkeley.edu](mailto:data102@berkeley.edu).
 DSP students who receive approved assignment accommodations will have a 2-day extension on homeworks and 1-day extension on labs and vitamins.
 Please note that any extension, plus slip days, cannot exceed 5 days.
-DSP students can submit assignment extension accommodation requests via the Extenuating Circumstances Form.

 You are responsible for reasonable communication with course staff.
 If you make a request close to the deadline, we can not guarantee that you will receive a response before the deadline.

 ### Collaboration and Academic Integrity